Mianwali air base attack

 The Mianwali air base attack occurred on November 4th, 2023, Pakistan Air Force's PAF Base M.M.
 Alam, in Mianwali, Punjab, Pakistan, which was the target of an attack by the jihadist group Tehreek-e-Jihad.
 The Pakistani Armed Forces repelled the attack, killing all nine attackers during the security operation.
-However the attack did cause damage to 3 grounded aircraft, but the rest of the aircraft were unharmed.
+However the attack did cause damage to 3 ono-aircraft, but the rest of the aircraft were unharmed.
 This event heightened national security concerns, as it targeted a critical military installation.

 Background

 Context

 Pakistani defense analysts recently reported a worrying increase in militant attacks targeting military installations.
 This coincides with a broader trend of heightened extremist violence within the country since the Taliban's 2021 takeover of Afghanistan.
 These developments have strained relations between Pakistan and the Taliban government.
 The Taliban have denied accusations from Pakistan of harboring militant groups, specifically the Pakistani Taliban (TTP).
 Notably, the TTP views the Afghan Taliban as an ally.